psbsgic/rabbitai/docs/installation.rst

 Caching
 -------

-Rabbitai uses `Flask-Cache <https://pythonhosted.org/Flask-Cache/>`_ for caching purpose.
-Configuring your caching backend is as easy as providing ``CACHE_CONFIG`` and ``DATA_CACHE_CONFIG`, constants in ``rabbitai_config.py`` that complies with `the Flask-Cache specifications <https://flask-caching.readthedocs.io/en/latest/#configuring-flask-caching>`_.
+Rabbitai uses `Flask-Caching <https://flask-caching.readthedocs.io/>`_ for caching purpose.
+Configuring your caching backend is as easy as providing ``CACHE_CONFIG`` and ``DATA_CACHE_CONFIG`, constants in ``rabbitai_config.py`` that complies with `the Flask-Caching specifications <https://flask-caching.readthedocs.io/en/latest/#configuring-flask-caching>`_.

-Flask-Cache supports multiple caching backends (Redis, Memcached, SimpleCache (in-memory), or the local filesystem).
+Flask-Caching supports multiple caching backends (Redis, Memcached, SimpleCache (in-memory), or the local filesystem).
 If you are going to use Memcached please use the `pylibmc` client library as `python-memcached` does not handle storing binary data correctly.
 If you use Redis, please install